Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Results

-Motivated by the asymptotic behavior of the size of the largest cluster in the logistic GOL, we study here the cluster dynamics of the system as $\lambda$ approaches $\lambda_P$ \textit{from below}.
-By investigating the sizes and geometrical properties of clusters, we find that $\lambda_P$ is the critical point of a percolation transition that separates two distinct phases of asymptotic behavior: an active asymptotic phase with no spanning cluster ($\lambda\leq\lambda_P$) and an active asymptotic phase with a giant vacuum cluster that spans the lattice ($\lambda_P<\lambda<\lambda_A$).
+Motivated by the asymptotic behavior of the size of the largest cluster in the logistic GOL, we here complement these findings by studying the cluster dynamics of the system as $\lambda$ approaches $\lP=0.86055$ from below.
+By investigating the sizes and geometrical properties of clusters, we find that $\lP$ is the critical point of a percolation transition that separates two distinct phases of asymptotic behavior: a dynamic phase with no spanning cluster ($\lambda\leq\lP$) and a dynamic phase with a giant vacuum cluster that spans the lattice ($\lP<\lambda<\lA$).

-We examine the size and geometrical properties of the largest clusters in the parameter range $\lambda \in [0.850, 0.875]$, where for brevity, we focus on the five largest clusters (\Fref{fig:FractalDim_NthLargest}).
-First, we note that the highest-ranked clusters, \textit{i.e.} clusters with $\{\langle S_1\rangle,...,\langle S_5\rangle\}$, are all composed of zero states (see top and bottom panels in \Fref{fig:FractalDim_NthLargest}a).
-When $\lambda\simeq 0.85$, all the clusters share similar small sizes relatively to the lattice size (\Fref{fig:FractalDim_NthLargest}b).
-As $\lambda$ increases and approaches $\lambda_P$, the size of every cluster increases, and the size of the second largest cluster hits maximum at $\lambda=\lambda_P$ (purple curve in \Fref{fig:FractalDim_NthLargest}b).
-When $\lambda > \lambda_P$, the size of the largest cluster increases (red regions in \Fref{fig:FractalDim_NthLargest}a and inset in \Fref{fig:FractalDim_NthLargest}b), while sizes of lower ranked clusters drop significantly.
+We examine the size and geometrical properties of the largest clusters in the parameter range $\lambda \in [0.850, 0.875]$, where, for convenience, we focus on the five largest clusters (\MainFigref{fig:FractalDim_NthLargest}).
+First, we note that the highest-ranked clusters, i.e. clusters with $\{\langle \cS_1\rangle,...,\langle \cS_5\rangle\}$, are all composed of zero states (see top and bottom panels in \MainFigref{fig:FractalDim_NthLargest}a).
+When $\lambda\simeq 0.85$, all clusters exhibit comparable sizes but remain small relative to the lattice size (\MainFigref{fig:FractalDim_NthLargest}b).
+As $\lambda$ increases and approaches $\lP$, the size of each cluster increases, and the size of the second largest cluster reaches maximum at $\lambda=\lP$ (purple curve in \MainFigref{fig:FractalDim_NthLargest}b).
+When $\lambda > \lP$, the size of the largest cluster increases as they merge (red regions in \MainFigref{fig:FractalDim_NthLargest}a and inset in \MainFigref{fig:FractalDim_NthLargest}b), while the sizes of the lower-ranked clusters drop significantly.